You're not stuck because

 You've read the books.
 Gone to the gym.
 Done the therapy.
 Listened to the podcasts.
 You're still stuck.
 There's a name for what’s keeping you there.
 Start with the free read tonight.

-Every week you wait, the patterns get harder to break.
+Every week you wait, the habits keeping you stuck get a little harder to break.

 16 Chapters